 - a) Students must maintain a cumulative pharmacy core-curriculum GPA of 3.0.
 Beginning in the first year of the professional division, students whose semester or cumulative pharmacy core-curriculum (see below) GPA falls below 3.0 will be given an academic warning.
-A student with two or more consecutive semesters with a semester or cumulative pharmacy core-curriculum GPA of less than 3.0 will be placed on probation and undergo a record review by the College of Pharmacy Academic Performance Committee that may result in dismissal from the Pharm.D. program. - b) A grade below a C (2.0) in any pharmacy core-curriculum course is unsatisfactory and will not be considered a passing grade for the course in the Pharm.D. curriculum (i.e., courses for which grades of less than a C are earned must be repeated). - c) GPA recalculation for undergraduate courses will be allowed, in accordance with the policies of The University of Toledo. - d) To assure matriculation into the post B.S.P.S. portion (P3-P4) of the Pharm.D. curriculum, students must have an undergraduate cumulative pharmacy core-curriculum GPA or 3.0 or better and earned a "C" or better in all pharmacy core-curriculum courses.
+Students whose cumulative pharmacy core-curriculum GPA falls below a 3.0 (beyond the first semester of the P1 year) will be placed on probation and allowed one semester to restore their cumulative pharmacy core-curriculum GPA to a level of 3.0 or better.
+A student with two or more consecutive semesters with a semester or cumulative pharmacy core-curriculum GPA of less than 3.0 will undergo a record review by the College of Pharmacy Academic Performance Committee that may result in dismissal from the Pharm.D. program. - b) A grade below a C (2.0) in any pharmacy core-curriculum course is unsatisfactory and will not be considered a passing grade for the course in the Pharm.D. curriculum (i.e., courses for which grades of less than a C are earned must be repeated). - c) GPA recalculation for undergraduate courses will be allowed, in accordance with the policies of The University of Toledo. - d) To assure matriculation into the post B.S.P.S. portion (P3-P4) of the Pharm.D. curriculum, students must have an undergraduate cumulative pharmacy core-curriculum GPA or 3.0 or better and earned a "C" or better in all pharmacy core-curriculum courses.
 Students failing to achieve these two requirements will undergo a record review by the College of Pharmacy Academic Performance Committee that, if it does not result in the student's dismissal from the Pharm.D. program, will most likely result in the student needing to enhance his/her undergraduate academic performance prior to being matriculated into the post B.S.P.S. portion (P3-P4) of the Pharm.D. curriculum.